Pepco, Exelon appeal DC's rejection of their deal

+* Air canada - renewed rights plan includes amendments to take into consideration changes to take-over bid rules that came into force in canada on may 9, 2016

-WASHINGTON Exelon Corp (EXC.N) and Pepco Holdings Inc POM.N, which are seeking to merge, asked utilities regulators for the District of Columbia on Monday to reconsider their rejection of the proposed $6.8 billion deal.
+WASHINGTON, Sept 28 Exelon Corp and Pepco Holdings Inc, which are seeking to merge, asked utilities regulators for the District of Columbia on Monday to reconsider their rejection of the proposed $6.8 billion deal.

 The city's three-member Public Service Commission refused to approve the merger in August, saying that the companies had not shown that it was in the public interest.